jamestiotio/metanoia/Christianity Apologetics FAQ.md

 **Q: Can true Christians be affected by spiritual transfer?**

 **A:** Ephesians 1:13, Ephesians 4:30.
 We are sealed by the Holy Spirit until the Day of Redemption (Rapture).
 Spiritual transfer is impossible as Holy Spirit is stronger than any other spirits.
 Anointment is real (it is not a spiritual transfer).
-Like in Indonesia (welcome!), where there are still a lot going on with the dark spiritual side (santet, dukun, ganda uang, etc) at Trenggalek, Banyuwangi, Jogjakarta, Tulungagung, etc.
+Like in Indonesia (welcome!), where there are still a lot going on with the dark spiritual side (santet, dukun, ganda uang, etc.) at Trenggalek, Banyuwangi, Jogjakarta, Tulungagung, etc.

 **Q: If Jesus was tied by white paper (like a mummy), should Christians follow that example?**